ossrs/srs-docs/src/pages/faq-oryx.md

 to install the latest plugin.

-The latest version of Oryx can be found in [Releases](https://github.com/ossrs/oryx/releases), and the `aapanel-srs_stack.zip` attachment in each version can be downloaded as a plugin.
+The latest version of Oryx can be found in [Releases](https://github.com/ossrs/oryx/releases), and the `aapanel-oryx.zip` attachment in each version can be downloaded as a plugin.

-After downloading the plugin, you can go to Baota `Software Store > Third-Party Applications > Import Plugin` and upload the downloaded `aapanel-srs_stack.zip` to install.
+After downloading the plugin, you can go to Baota `Software Store > Third-Party Applications > Import Plugin` and upload the downloaded `aapanel-oryx.zip` to install.

 ## CentOS7 Installation Failed